I think homemade pizza dough is like cookies – everyone has their own opinion on what is “best.”

-I clearly have way too many opinions about pizza crust.
+I clearly have way too many opinions about homemade pizza dough.
 And I’m not done yet.
 Not even close.

-But hey, I’ve also made it twenty minutes before I stick it in the oven completely ignoring the rising time altogether, and it’s delicious that way too.
+But hey, I’ve also made homemade pizza dough twenty minutes before I stick it in the oven (completely ignoring the rising time altogether), and it’s delicious that way too.

 I roll out my pizza dough on a silicon baking sheet, put all the toppings in and place the whole thing directly on my pizza stone.
 Then I use some metal tongs to pull it off onto a cookie sheet to cool.